What Are The Biggest Home Purchase Regrets And How To Avoid Them

 - May have a neighbor with teenagers who blast their music at all hours of the night and on weekends

 All these can be factors that may cause home purchase regrets.

 Commute Is Another Home Purchase Regrets

 When shopping for a home, many home buyers get so excited about the home that they do not really think about their commute to work.
-An extra 15 to 30 minute commute can be a big deal, especially if you are driving during rush hour traffic or on days where there is bad whether where it can extend the commute to over a hour delay or more.
-Gas prices and toll fares are other factors that can put a dent to your monthly budget as well.
-Carefully consider commuting factors prior to signing the dotted line of your real estate purchase contract.
+An extra 15 to 30-minute commute can be a big deal, especially if driving during rush hour traffic or on days where there is bad weather where it can extend the commute to over an hour delay or more.
+Gas prices and toll fares are other factors that can put a dent into the monthly budget as well.
+Carefully consider commuting factors prior to signing the dotted line of the real estate purchase contract.